Progress report for FNC19-1200

 All education and outreach activities for the project are scheduled for the second year.

-Only the first of our four project outcomes was targeted in this first year of the project: Establish pilot plots of three perennial crops alternatives for potential use in machine-harvested berry crop alleys on our farm.
+Only the first of our four project outcomes was targeted in the first year of this project: Establish pilot plots of three perennial crops alternatives for potential use in machine-harvested berry crop alleys on our farm.
 In the early spring, we purchased the rhubarb crowns, asparagus crowns, and prairie seed to be used.
 However, Central Illinois was plagued with the wettest spring on record, so planting of crowns and seed was delayed substantially until late May.

 Despite these non-ideal conditions, the asparagus and rhubarb treatments were successfully established.
 The prairie treatment was seeded, but we experienced very low germination and high weed pressure.